uchicago/shibboleth-oidc/README.md

 - `/idp/profile/oidc/userinfo`
 - `/idp/.well-known`

 Each of these endpoints is protected via Spring Security, and configured in `oidc-protocol-endpoints.xml`.
-Spring Security OAuth itself presents various components that respond to framework endpoints and handles most of the OAuth functionality.
+Spring Security OAuth itself presents various components that respond to framework endpoints and handles the OAuth functionality.
 In this extension, these endpoints are merely registered to note the new URL endpoint within the IdP framework.

 ### Storage
 MITREid Connect ships with a JPA implementation already that is responsible for managing the persistence of various tokens and the configuration of available/supported scopes, clients, etc. This extension leverages that functionality and configures a by-default inmemory database instance inside `oidc-protocol-storage.xml`.
 The database choice and driver are controllable via IdP settings inside `oidc.properties`.